 Shrimp, rice, and golden shiitake mushrooms in a broth flavored with onion, garlic, ginger, chili powder, paprika, turmeric, and lime.

-- It’s a complete meal all on it’s own.
+- The soup is a complete meal all on its own.

 - Living in a land-locked state, frozen seafood is generally the best option available to me and frozen shrimp is just as delicious in here as fresh.

 - It's the kind of meal that fills you up without weighing you down.

 - Even though seafood doesn't generally make great leftovers, this soup is delicious when gently reheated and will last for up to 3 days in the refrigerator.

 - Many of the ingredients are things I generally have in my pantry, requiring only a quick stop at the market to pick up some shiitake mushrooms, fresh herbs, and green onions.

 Did you know shrimp is the most popular kind of seafood in the US, with the average American eating about 4 lbs of shrimp every year?